swentel/indieweb/README.md

 IndieAuth to configure.
 More information about micropub: https://indieweb.org/Micropub

 A very good client to test is https://quill.p3k.io.
 A full list is available at https://indieweb.org/Micropub/Clients.
-Indigenous (for iOS and Android) are in beta/alpha and are also microsub readers.
+Indigenous (for iOS and Android) are also microsub readers.

 ### post types